Occupational health psychology: Work-family balance

 Employees must balance their working lives with their home lives.
-Work–family conflict is a situation in which the demands of work conflict with the demands of family or vice versa, making it difficult to adequately do both, giving rise to distress.Greenhaus, J.G., & Allen, T. (2011).
-Work-family balance: A review and extension.
-In J.C.
-Quick & L.E.
-Tetrick (Eds.), Handbook of occupational health psychology (2nd ed., pp. 165–183).
-Washington DC, American Psychological Association.
+Work–family conflict is a situation in which the demands of work conflict with the demands of family or vice versa, making it difficult to adequately do both, giving rise to distress.
 Although more research has been conducted on work-family conflict, there is also the phenomenon of work-family enhancement, which occurs when positive effects carry over from one domain into the other.

 Accidents and safety

 Psychosocial factors can influence the risk of occupational accidents that can lead to employee injury or death.
 One prominent psychosocial factor is the organization's safety climate.
 Safety climate refers to employees' shared beliefs regarding the priority the organization assigns to safety relative to the organization's other goals.